 “I hate waking up feeling rested and refreshed”, said no one, ever!!

 We love sleep because it makes us feel good when we get good quality sleep!
-Sleep is one of our most complex functions.
+But sleep is one of our brain’s most complex functions.
 I like to compare sleep to an airplane being set on autopilot.
 When all of the systems are working, autopilot can do 99% of the work over an 8- hour journey or more.
 Sleep is like this in many ways.
-The body takes a journey through time, and its various systems autopilot it safely on a nighttime journey towards recovery, health, and repair from the previous wear and tear of the previous 16-18 hours of being awake.
+When it is working correctly, the brain and body take a restful and recuperative journey through time on a nighttime journey towards recovery, health, and repair from the previous wear and tear caused by the recent awake hours.

-Sleep is highly regulated by certain genes, and these genes geolocate us on the planet.
-In a 2017 Nobel prize press release honoring the 3-way Nobel prize winners Hall, Rosbash and Young we are reminded that “Life on Earth is adapted to the rotation of our planet”, and that we “have an internal, biological clock that helps [us] anticipate and adapt to the regular rhythm of the day (and night).
+Researchers have discovered that certain genes regulate our sleep.
+These genes also function in complex ways to “geolocate” us on the planet.
+In a 2017 Nobel prize press release honoring the 3-way Nobel prize winners doctors Hall, Rosbash and Young proved that “Life on Earth is adapted to the rotation of our planet”, and that we “have an internal, biological clock that helps us anticipate and adapt to the regular rhythm of the day (and night).
 With exquisite precision, our inner clock adapts our physiology to the dramatically different phases of the day.
-The clock regulates critical functions such as behavior, hormone levels, sleep, body temperature and metabolism.” https://www.nobelprize.org/prizes/medicine/2017/press-release/
+The clock regulates critical functions such as behavior, hormone levels, sleep, body temperature and metabolism.”
+Sleep’s auto-pilot programs work largely do to these genes.

-Another autopilot function of the body is breathing, and it can’t be overrated, and it should not be overlooked in your health… because when we stop doing it, we die.
+Another autopilot function of the body is breathing, and it can’t be overrated, and it should not be overlooked in your health.
+When we stop doing it, we die.
 Thankfully, we don’t have to consciously think about breathing to breathe—it is just something that our body does naturally.
-So, it is no surprise to find that good uninterrupted breathing is a key part of “good, uninterrupted sleep”.
-Research has shown that when our breathing is disturbed, so is our sleep, and when our sleep is chronically disturbed, it can affect our brains in both the short and long term, our mental health, our productivity, and our relationships.
+It is no surprise to find that good undisturbed breathing is a key part of “good, healthy sleep”.
+Research has shown that when our breathing is disturbed, so is our sleep, and when our sleep is chronically disturbed, it can affect our brains in both the short and long term.
+Not only can it affect our energy levels, but it commonly affects our mental health, our productivity, and even our most precious relationships.

 There are several types of disturbed sleep associated with events where the body stops breathing.
 These episodes are called apneic events.
 There are two main types of apnea, “central” and “obstructive”.
 Obstructive is where a part of the upper airway (soft palate, tongue or throat muscles lose tone, and collapse in on the airway closing it off partially or completely.)
 Central apnea is more complicated in that the brain shuts off and restarts breathing at intervals.
 A third type of apnea combines the two.
 Recent research suggests that some people with obstructive sleep apnea develop central sleep apnea as a result of using CPAP machines. –Mayo Clinic, Jun 25, 2019